Linuxfabrik/icingaweb2-module-director/README.md

 ## Motivation - Why we forked

-We manage the Icinga Director configuration of many Icinga2 servers using the Icinga Director Basket Ex- and Import.
-Currently the basket matches items by their _name_, which means it is _impossible_ to rename existing items.
+We manage the Icinga Director configuration of many Icinga2 servers using the Icinga Director configuration basket ex- and import.
+Currently the basket matches objects by their _name_, which means it is _impossible_ to rename existing objects.
 Instead, renaming creates a new object with the new name, requiring us to manually delete the object with the old name on each Icinga2 server.

 This is particularly problematic with DataFields: If you change any attribute (e.g. the caption or just the description), the original Icinga Director basket creates a _new_ DataField.
 Assuming you did not change the field name, you now have two DataFields with the same field name.
 When you delete the first/old one, you are asked if you want to delete the associated vars.